0xsaxit/doubledice/README.md

 Always import from:
 - `@doubledice/platform/lib/contracts`: TypeScript bindings for the contracts
 - `@doubledice/platform/lib/graph`: TypeScript bindings for the Graph entities
-- `@doubledice/platform/lib/metadata`: TypeScript bindings for the metadata library and server

 # 🚫 `npm install`